IN LOVING MEMORY OF

 William Henry Pope, Patriot Number 350252

 William Henry Pope was born in 1757 within the western reaches of the Colony of Virginia.
-At the time of his birth, this frontier region was part of the vast Augusta County (later organized as Fincastle County in 1772).
-This territory would eventually become the state of Kentucky.
-He passed away in 1840 in Camden County, Missouri.
+He passed away in 1840 in what is now Camden County, Missouri.

 Service in the Continental Army

 Following the war, William returned to the District of Kentucky.
 In 1785, he married Jemimah Vardeman in Lincoln County.
-While they established their early life there, the family joined the great southern migration in the early 19th century.
-By 1810, William and Jemimah moved their households to Marion County, Mississippi.
+They established their early life there, had two sons, John and William Jr, and established a fine farm.
+The family then migrated west in the early 19th century.

 The Final Migration: Settling the Missouri Ozarks

-Between 1835 and 1837, the Pope family performed their final migration, moving from Mississippi to the Missouri Ozarks.
-His son, John Pope, acted as the vanguard, arriving in the Wet Auglaize region as early as 1835 to establish the "Old Pope Mill."
+Between 1835 and 1837, the Pope family performed their final migration, moving from Kentucky to the Missouri Ozarks.
+William's son, John Pope, acted as the vanguard, arriving in the Wet Auglaize region as early as 1835 to establish the "Old Pope Mill."

 By the late 1830s, William Henry Pope and Jemimah had settled in the Passover area of what was then Kinderhook (now Camden) County, Missouri (Township 39N, Range 15W).
 Living near the Grand Glaize and Wet Auglaize creeks, the veteran spent his final years surrounded by his children and grandchildren.